SafeSport Board of Directors Welcomes Four New Members

 The volunteer board of directors includes athletes, professionals dedicated to ending abuse

-We are thrilled to welcome our new board members, each bringing a wealth of diverse experience, ideas, and expertise.
-Their addition will undoubtedly propel the Center’s athlete safety objectives.”DENVER, CO, UNITED STATES, February 1, 2024 /EINPresswire.com/ -- The U.S. Center for SafeSport today announced the election of four new board members.
+Denver, Colorado, Feb.
+01, 2024 (GLOBE NEWSWIRE) -- The U.S. Center for SafeSport today announced the election of four new board members.
 SafeSport, a 501(c)3 non-profit, is governed by a board of directors, which includes athletes as well as sport-engaged professionals in capacities that include ethics, compliance, equity, health, and safety.
 Board members advise the Center on core business functions, long-term sustainability, strategic planning, and regularly evaluate the Center’s performance through its outcomes and metrics.
 The board also approves the annual budget, audit reports, and material business decisions, ensuring all legal and fiduciary requirements are met.

 The following board members started 3-year terms in January 2024: